spuithori/svelte-ionic-app/README.md

 - Ionic lifecycle hooks implemented - see Page.svelte and Note.svelte (and IonPage.svelte) - also in onMount/onDestroy style
 - modal and popover controllers work via inline and programmatically - was quite a search to get this done!!
 - Using Routify it is easy to make it an SSR project (Platforms.svelte has issue related to window object - need to fix this)

-# PWA Interface - easing the PWA work in your app
-To help you managing state of the service worker and the various events, a simple svelte store is provided for (`lib/pwa.ts`).
-This store wraps the various events of the service worker in a readable store and a number of derived stores so you can easily listen to various events.

-The following derived stores are implemented:
-- `needRefresh` - a `boolean` telling you if there is an update available
-- `updateObject` - `undefined|UpdateObject`.
-When UpdateObject is provided, you can call `UpdateObject.updateSWObject()` to update the app
-- `offlineReady` - a `boolean` telling you all offline assets have been loaded
-- `registerError` - the error message when the registration of the service worker failed
-- `registration` - `undefined|ServiceWorkerRegistration` - the service worker registration object, in case the registration succeeded
-- `beforeInstallPrompt` - `undefined|BeforeInstallPromptEvent` - which you can use to fire the `.prompt()` method to invoke the install prompt.
-N.B. this needs to happen right after an userevent (like button press)!

-All these props are also available via the `pwaStatusStream` readable store.

 # Issues - work in progress